FrinshHD/Taskyra/README.md

 # Taskyra

-Taskyra is an easy to use discord bot, which helps you manage tasks on your server.
-It helps you to organize tasks directly on you Discord server e.g. when you are working on a project discord releated.
+Taskyra is an easy-to-use Discord bot that helps you manage tasks on your server.
+It allows you to organize tasks directly within your Discord server.
+Perfect for project-related collaboration!

 ## Features